BlacketWare/Docs/client/README.md

 lastPost // timestamp of the last post the user saw, to determine if it should open news panel chatColor // only seen on plus users, a variable that detects the user's default color to make their messages in chat
 ```

+### other oddities
+in all.js, 'envi' is set to always have a heart next to it. xotic is a SIMP!